jackyyym/x-browser-site/README.md

 ## What is X-Browser?
 X-Browser mixes the best of both worlds when developing for web: a rich text editor with autocomplete functionality and real time testing.
-Bla bla bla...
+Upon saving your HTML, CSS, or JavaScript file your code will come to life to  live in a multi browser view.
+Seeing your site running in major browsers like Chrome and Firefox all at once allows for better testing and compatibility checking.
+With X-Browser, you wont need to leave your editor to make sure your site is the best it can be!

 ## Why is X-Browser needed?